dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups_Basics.md

 Let $G$ act on *itself* by conjugation.

 - The orbit $\OO_x = Gx = C(x)$ is the **conjugacy class** of $x$.
-  - Note that this means this action is not necessarily transitive.
+  - Thus the action is transitive iff there is one conjugacy class.

 - $G_x = Z(x) \definedas C_G(x) = \theset{g \in G\suchthat [g, x] = e}$, the **centralizer** of $x$.